 Usually, Groupon deals are very attractive, with retailers offering discounts from 30 to 50%+.
 In addition to the discount paid by retailers, Groupon keeps roughly half of the revenue it collects from selling the coupon.
 Assuming you offer a 50% discount on Groupon, this would entail that you realize a mere 25% of a regular price sale.
 As such, only high margin businesses (or businesses with open capacity) will make money during a Groupon (promotion).
 Of course, this profit picture drastically changes if retailers are able to up sell and cross sell customers once they are onsite.

 So what happens if you do not fall in the enviable position of having high margins – is Groupon not for you?
 Well not exactly, a lot of apt marketers and salespeople will make the case that the promotion will attract incremental long-term customers.
 To evaluate this look to historical data.
 When have you run promotions in the past how successful were you in generating long-term customers?

 Intuitively, do you have an offering that will capture repeat customers after an initial trial?
 How many competitive offers are available?
 Remember this customer came to your door based on a price promotion which sets their reference price; before they buy again they will most likely evaluate the market.

 Step #4 – If you decide to leap measure, measure and measure some more

-Although Groupon, or any other deep promotion, can be very seductive from a sales perspective, it is important that executives treat the effort as any other promotion and undertake a detailed analysis before electing to proceed.
+Although Groupon pricing model, or any other model focused on deep promotion, can be very seductive from a sales perspective, it is important that executives treat the effort as any other promotion and undertake a detailed analysis before electing to proceed.

 Avy Punwasee is a Senior Consultant with Pricing Solutions, an international pricing strategy consultancy dedicated to helping clients achieve World Class Pricing competency.
 Pricing Solutions publishes a monthly pricing column in the FP Executive.
 They also write for the Pricing Solutions Club.